-- contribute to the objectives of the AKF. - promote a contemporary and positive image of Australia in Korea and/or Korea in Australia. - address one of the priority areas (Strategic international relations; Trade and commerce relationships; Cross-cultural collaborations; Technological, scientific and education innovation).
-For more information on priority areas and goals, see the AKF Strategic Plan 2020-2025.
+- contribute to the objectives of the AKF. - promote a contemporary and positive image of Australia in Korea and/or Korea in Australia. - address one of the priority areas: - Cross cultural collaborations that strengthen people-to-people links, including with diaspora - Technological, scientific and education innovation - Trade, agriculture and business collaborations, including increasing Australian business literacy of doing business in Korea and vice versa - Strategic international relations that build linkages and promote public discourse on bilateral, economic and broader geostrategic issues. - for more information on priority areas and goals, see the AKF Strategic Plan 2020-2025.

-Examples of successful grant activities for the different priority areas can be found on the AKF website - Previous AKF grants.
+Examples of successful grant activities for the priority areas can be found on the DFAT AKF website - Previous AKF grants.